Keto Jelly Danish

 egg whites and egg yolks separated into two bowls

-Tip Make sure no egg yolk gets in the whites or else you will have trouble beating to stiff peaks.
+Tip Make sure no egg yolk gets in the whites or they won't beat to stiff peaks.

 Ingredients for this step